Hyugasi/Project2/README.md

 that shows you how to avoid it.

 ## Working API
-The api I will be using in this project is this one right [here](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest#intro)
+The api's I will be using in this project are this one right [here](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest#intro) and this [one](https://newsapi.org/v2/top-headlines?q=COVID&from=2020-03-16&sortBy=publishedAt&apiKey=93d0380b616c44ee82169a2f0fbe3cb1&pageSize=10&page=2)
 I have tested it in postman and it does recieve the data I was hoping to get for it.
 I will try to implement a map maybe to show where it is the most active but I don't know if I'll be able to make that happen.

 ## Screenshots